rsdoiel/rsdoiel.github.io/blog/2016/05/30/amp-cards-and-open-graph.md

 versions of iOS and Android.
 You don't see Instant Articles in your Facebook timeline or when
 your browser from a deskop webbrowser.
 Unlike the previous examples you actually need to sign up to participate in the Instant Article publishing process.
-Sign up cost is having a Facebook account, being approved by Facebook and complience with their terms of service.
+Sign up cost is having a Facebook account, being approved by Facebook and compliance with their terms of service.
 Facebook does provide some publishing tools, publishing controls as well as some analytics.
-They do allow ads to pass through as well as encourage access to their ad network.
-Once approved the burden on your content manage process appears reasonable.
+They do allow 3rd party ads as well as encourage access to their advertising network.
+Once approved the burden on your content manage process appears managable.

 You can submit Instant Articles via a modified RSS feed or directly through their API.
 In this sense the overhead is about the same as that for implementing support for Twitter Cards